apache/incubator-kie-tools/s2i/README.md

 For more details have a look at [README.md](kogito-springboot-ubi8/README.md)

+## Data Index Service

+Runtime image that is responsibile for just running the [Data Index Service](https://github.com/kiegroup/kogito-runtimes/wiki/Data-Index-Service).
+Solely used by the [Kogito Operator](https://github.com/kiegroup/kogito-cloud-operator) to deploy data index capabilities to Kogito Services.

 # Supported source structure

 Images can be build based on two types of source structure